-- A. LOST INCOME: The Insured Employee's Predisability Income, minus all Other Income Benefits (including earnings from Partial Disability Employment). - B. TOTAL DISABILITY MONTHLY BENEFIT otherwise payable: - 1.
-The Insured Employee's Predisability Income multiplied by the Benefit Percentage (limited to the Maximum Monthly Benefit); minus - 2.
-Other Income Benefits, except for earnings from Partial Disability Employment.
+- A. LOST INCOME: The Insured Employee's Predisability Income, minus earnings from Partial Disability Employment. - B. TOTAL DISABILITY MONTHLY BENEFIT otherwise payable: The Insured Employee's Predisability Income multiplied by the Benefit Percentage (limited to the Maximum Monthly Benefit).

 The Partial Disability Monthly Benefit will never be less than the Minimum Monthly Benefit.
 The Benefit Percentage, Maximum Monthly Benefit, Minimum Monthly Benefit, and Maximum Benefit Period are shown in the Schedule of Benefits.